 Letter to Eileen Elgar, September 1963

-In this letter to an elderly friend, Tolkien explores the opinion, expressed by one or two readers, that Frodo was not a hero as he had failed to cast the Ring into the Cracks of Doom.
+In this letter to an elderly friend, Tolkien explores the opinion, expressed by some readers, that Frodo was not a hero as he had failed to cast the Ring into the Cracks of Doom.

 C.S.
 Lewis, Oct 1946, photographed by Hans Wild

 Tolkien’s close friend, colleague and fellow inkling, C.S.
-Lewis, died aged 64 on the 22nd November 1963.
+Lewis, died aged sixty-four on the 22nd November 1963.
 In this letter Tolkien describes his friend’s funeral and his own feelings of loss.

 Duchess Road, Edgbaston where Tolkien lived, 1908-1909, and where he met his future wife, Edith Bratt